danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ## Additional notes

-1. To run the apparent validation find in any performance measure calculation find “gbsg5” and replace with “rott5”;
+1. To run the apparent validation find in any performance measure calculation find “gbsg5” and replace with “rott5” except for model development part;

 2. To run validation of the extended model in any performance find “efit1” and replace with “efit1\_pgr”.